-The data of volumes of chemical production and primary oil refining were taken according to SSSU [2].
+The data of volumes of chemical production and were taken according to SSSU [2].
+The amounts of primary oil refining and chemical glass fibers were taken from SSSU basing on the data of Index of industrial production 2021.

-Due to the fact that there is insufficient information regarding the calculation of the national emission factors in this category, to assess NMVOC emissions, emission factors by industry types listed in the inventory of the Republic of Belarus (Table 3.1 [18]) were used, which are similar to Ukrainian chemical industry technologies.
+Due to the fact that there is insufficient information regarding the calculation of the national emission factors in this category, to assess NMVOC emissions, emission factors by industry types listed in the inventory of the Republic of Belarus (Table 3.1 [17]) were used, which are similar to Ukrainian chemical industry technologies.